-I graduated from Agrocampus Ouest (Rennes, France) in 2011 with a master degree in animal sciences, health and breeding.
-After a master’s research project in pig digestive health at INRA UMR Pegase (Saint Gilles, France) I continued on with a PhD in rabbit nutrition and digestive health studying the impact of feed availability level and dietary composition upon the digestive immune system and microbial ecosystem at INRA UMR GenPhySE (CastanetTolosan, France) that I graduated from in 2014.
-Today I work as a junior researcher at the aforementioned laboratory and my current research topic is centered on the spontaneous liver steatosis in waterfowl, mainly looking into the physiological and metabolic aspects and their modulations by nutritional and microbial factors.
-Thus, during my 6 years of experience in animal research I have acquired a strong background in nutrition, microbiology and immunology.
-In the futur I would like to orientate my career around the interactions between the digestive microbiota and its hosts health and metabolism, not only in waterfowl, but on a broader spectrum.
+I graduated from Agrocampus Ouest in 2011 with a master degree in animal sciences, health and breeding.
+After a master’s research project in pig digestive health at INRA UMR Pegase I continued on with a PhD in rabbit nutrition and digestive health studying the impact of feed availability level and dietary composition upon the digestive immune system and microbial ecosystem at INRA UMR GenPhySE that I graduated from in 2014.
+Today I work as a junior researcher at the aforementioned laboratory and have been working on the physiological and metabolic modulations occuring during spontaneous liver steatosis in waterfowl and their interactions with the digestive microbiota.
+In the near futur, and after this mobility project, I will orientate my career around the interactions between the digestive microbiota and its hosts immunity and metabolism in monogastrics for a finalised aim of improving the digestive health.

 Knudsen C, Combes S, Briens C, Coutelet G, Duperray J, Rebours G, Salaun JM, Travel A, Weissman D, Gidenne T, 2017.
 Substituting starch with digestible fiber does not impact on health status or growth in restricted fed rabbits.
 Animal Feed Science and Technology 226, 152-161.